Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Methods

-The composition of the grown crystals was analyzed using an EPMA (Cameca SX-100, Gennevilliers, France) equipped with wavelength-dispersive spectroscopy.
-Sample disks (radially cut slices the crystal boule) were polished with colloidal diamond to a 0.25 $\mu$m finish.
+The composition of crystals was analyzed using an EPMA (Cameca SX-100, Gennevilliers, France) equipped with wavelength-dispersive spectroscopy.
+Sample disks -- thin cross sections of the as-grown, cylindrical crystal boule cut perpendicular to the growth direction -- were polished with colloidal diamond to a 0.25 $\mu$m finish.
 The mounts were carbon coated to negate electron beam charging.
 A 20 kV and 20 nA beam was used for the measurements, which was defocused to 2 $\mu$m to prevent sample damage.
-Multiple spot scans were used to measure the composition at regions of interest (\textit{i.e.} the center of the boule) and line scans were used to assess any compositional variance along the boule diameter.
+Multiple ``spot" measurements were used to determine the composition at various points within a small (100 $\times$ 100 $\mu$m$^{2}$), region at the center of the sample disk.
+Line scans along the diameter of the sample disk (from edge to edge) were used to assess any compositional variance along the boule diameter.
 The Zr and Nd concentration measurements were standardized using a synthetic zircon (ZrSiO$_{4}$) standard and Nd-glass standard, respectively.
 In the calculation of the average formula the O was assumed to be fully stoichiometric (\textit{i.e.} Nd$_{x}$Zr$_{y}$O$_{7}$).
 We emphasize that, due to the use of standards, the EPMA data provide an independent measurement of the Nd and Zr concentrations and the resulting formula need not show $x + y = 4$ to match the ideal formula.